 With due respect, I believe these products (the ones sold through vet offices or online pharmacies) are safe when used as directed.
 It's possible for an animal to have a bad reaction, but I don't believe it's common or likely.
 The so-called alternative treatments are not nearly as effective, and it saddens me to see animals suffering from flea bites just because their owners are misinformed.

 My dogs get that way for about a day after I use Frontline.
 If it goes on for longer than that I would see a vet.
-I recently started using Biosphere instead and I like it better and it's safer.

 Btw if you wash your dogs in water with Sea Salt in it, it's very effective at killing fleas.
 I used to take my dogs to the beach everyday and let them play in the water and they never had fleas at all.